maneater2/nyx/README.md

 # 👥 Credits

-- These dotfiles are a fork of [Frost-Phoenix/nixos-config](https://github.com/Frost-Phoenix/nixos-config), the only difference is that this one has slightly less package
+- These dotfiles are a fork of [Frost-Phoenix/nixos-config](https://github.com/Frost-Phoenix/nixos-config), the only difference is that this one has slightly less packages.

 <!-- # ✨ Stars History -->